sconnel42/wedding-website/README.md

 - Fix styling for RSVP form
 - Fix styling for Contact form
 - Style Registry section
+- Fill in Registry section with actual registries

+### Nice to Have
+- Add maps for church/venue
 - Pop pictures out
-- Add maps for church/venue
-- Make Picture section collapsable?
-- Fill in Registry section with actual registries
+- Thin floral bar just below nav bar
+- Floral design on sides of picture

 #### Backend